 The fine energy group neutron spectrum of each region of each cell in the heterogeneous assembly is calculated with the current coupling collision probability method.
 In this calculation, each cell is treated as a node, and each node is coupled with neutron current.
 The multi-group neutron flux of each region of each cell is calculated using neutron current and flux obtained from collision probability method.
 Then, the critical spectrum is calculated by a standard B1 calculation.
 This B1 spectrum is used to normalize the flux distribution from the two dimensional transport calculation, and group constants for core simulator are calculated using the normalized neutron spectrum.
-In the PARAGON depletion calculation, the differential equations for the composition change are solved applying Laplace transformation.
+In the PARAGON depletion calculation, the differential equations for the composition change by isotopic depletion and buildup of each material in the assembly to evaluate the composition change are solved applying Laplace transformation.
 The predictor-corrector method is used for accurate evaluation of composition change.